adskdimitrii/aps-ai-friendly-docs/README.md

 ACC User Clean Up Tool

 This is a python script that will run on a weekly schedule that deactivates ACC users if they have not signed in for 3 months.

+This script will run in Azure as a Function.
+Create a deploy, and update shell script using Azure CLI.
 ```